Kings-World/fabric-mod/README.md

 ## Credits

-- [SerenModz21](https://github.com/SerenModz21), for making the mod
+- [SerenModz21](https://github.com/SerenModz21), for making the mod.
-- [Iris Shaders](https://modrinth.com/mod/iris), for the useful links and credits layout
+- [Iris Shaders](https://modrinth.com/mod/iris), for the useful links and credits layout.
-- [simple-voice-chat](https://modrinth.com/mod/simple-voice-chat), for the discord banner and link section at the top of the page
+- [simple-voice-chat](https://modrinth.com/mod/simple-voice-chat), for the discord banner and link section at the top of the page.

 [website]: https://kings-world.net
 [discord]: https://discord.gg/fRbKEx9zaZ